-Similarly, MH manufacturers and sellers may be liable to purchasers for personal and economic losses due to breach of implied warranties of merchantability and fitness for a particular purpose.120 Furthermore, a manufacturer's warranty liability may extend to consumers who are not in contractual privity with aggrieved consumers.121 However, many courts preclude a consumer from recovering against a manufacturer for economic losses due to breach of implied warranties under the UCC where the consumer does not share contractual privity with the manufacturer.122 For example, an Arizona court denied MH consumers' recovery for economic losses against an MH manufacturer that was not a party to the consumers' purchase agreement with the dealer, although the consumers never moved in to the MH due to multiple defects.123 In addition, lack of contractual privity generally precludes MH consumers from recovering against manufacturers for economic losses due to unreasonably dangerous homes under strict liability in tort.124 not merely walls and ceilings, but also adequate heat, light and ventilation, serviceable plumbing facilities, secure windows and doors, proper sanitation, and proper maintenance."126 Furthermore, courts tailor the warranty of habitability to account for tenants' need for safe and decent housing, and their "virtual powerless[ness] to compel the performance of essential services."127 People should enjoy premises that are safe, clean, and habitable.128 Tenants may enforce the implied warranty of habitability not only through an action for damages measured by the tenant's lost rental value, discomfort, and annoyance, but also by withholding payment of rent to repair the defect and to account for the tenant's loss.129 State law may also allow a real estate or MH tenant to collect punitive damages against a landlord who acts willfully or fails to repair a defect that threatens the health and safety of the tenant.130 The problem is that anti-consumer form contracts and disjointed state law often prevent consumers from actually obtaining these remedies.
+Similarly, MH manufacturers and sellers may be liable to purchasers for personal and economic losses due to breach of implied warranties of merchantability and fitness for a particular purpose.
+Furthermore, a manufacturer's warranty liability may extend to consumers who are not in contractual privity with aggrieved consumers.
+However, many courts preclude a consumer from recovering against a manufacturer for economic losses due to breach of implied warranties under the UCC where the consumer does not share contractual privity with the manufacturer.
+For example, an Arizona court denied MH consumers' recovery for economic losses against an MH manufacturer that was not a party to the consumers' purchase agreement with the dealer, although the consumers never moved in to the MH due to multiple defects.
+In addition, lack of contractual privity generally precludes MH consumers from recovering against manufacturers for economic losses due to unreasonably dangerous homes under strict liability in tort.

+Regardless of distinctions between real estate and personal property laws, it remains that policy makers should make safe and adequate housing a priority.
+People buy or lease housing seeking a well-known package of ings, but also adequate heat, light and ventilation, serviceable plumbing facilities, secure windows and doors, proper sanitation, and proper maintenance."126 Furthermore, courts tailor the warranty of habitability to account for tenants' need for safe and decent housing, and their "virtual powerless[ness] to compel the performance of essential services."
+People should enjoy premises that are safe, clean, and habitable.
+Tenants may enforce the implied warranty of habitability not only through an action for damages measured by the tenant's lost rental value, discomfort, and annoyance, but also by withholding payment of rent to repair the defect and to account for the tenant's loss.
+State law may also allow a real estate or MH tenant to collect punitive damages against a landlord who acts willfully or fails to repair a defect that threatens the health and safety of the tenant.
+The problem is that anticonsumer form contracts and disjointed state law often prevent consumers from actually obtaining these remedies.